M1ck3yJ0/cbam-analysis/README.md

-# CBAM Exposure: What Actually Moves an Importer's Carbon Bill
+# CBAM Exposure: What Actually Impacts an Importer's Carbon Bill

 *CBAM costs, export exposure, and savings potential across 119 economies and the six covered sectors.
 2024 data.*